umontreal-simul/latnetbuilder/README.md

 Interfaces with Python and R ???

-The binary distribution packages, under the `latnet` base directory, have the following directory structure:
+The binary distribution packages, under the `latnetbuilder` base directory, have the following directory structure:

 * `bin`: contains the executable `latnet` program